Kris Barras Band: History

 The band is named after its Torquay-born frontman, musician, and former MMA fighter Kris Barras.
-Barras grew up influenced by his father, Paul Barras, who was also a musician himself.
+Barras grew up influenced by his father, Paul Barras, who was also a musician.
 In August 2014, after competing in 20 professional Muay Thai and MMA fights, Barras retired to concentrate on training other fighters.
 In early 2015, Barras began writing songs and formed the Kris Barras Band, performing a mixture of southern rock, blues, and country music styles.

 After releasing a self-titled demo EP in 2015, the band recorded their first full-length album Lucky 13, released on 24 April 2016.
 The album was self-released and recorded by Barras in his own studio in Torquay, Devon.
 This led to the band performing at several large festivals including the 37th Rawa Blues Festival in Katowice, Poland, and Ramblin' Man Fair in Maidstone, UK alongside ZZ Top, Extreme, Rival Sons, and UFO, eventually becoming the only band to perform three consecutive years.

 On 4 December 2017, it was announced that Barras had signed to Mascot Label Group and subsequently released their first album on the label, The Divine and Dirty, on 23 March 2018.
 The album reached number 3 in the Official Charts UK Jazz/Blues and number 72 in the UK iTunes charts for all genres.
 The album won "Best Album" in the 38th European Blues Awards.
 The band were also the winners of the "Best New Band" in the 2019 Planet Rock Radio 'The Rocks' 2019 awards.
 Barras was invited to perform a live session consisting of two songs on the BBC Radio 2 Michael Ball show.